nathanhourt/dev.bitshares.works/docs/development/testnets/public_testnet.rst

 Public Testnet Set up
 ************************

-In this section, we are going to set up the BitShares Public Testnet.
-For the Public Testnet, you should download a testnet branch from the BitShares-Core Github repository.
-The testnet branch files are for the Testnet.
+In this section, we are going to build and start a node on the BitShares Public Testnet.
+For the Public Testnet, you should checkout the **testnet** branch from the BitShares-Core Github repository.

 .. contents:: Table of Contents